 Marsh Hill Farmhas an amazing crop of organically grown garlic this year - starting mid July.
 Our crop sold out quickly last year, so be sure to get yours early.
 We will also have a wide variety of organically grown vegetables such as sweet garden peas, sugar snap peas, spinach, heritage carrots; heritage chiogia and golden beets; beefsteak, cherry and roma tomatoes, peppers, green and yellow beans, potatoes, and all sorts of other veggies will be available this year.
 Free range, home grown frozen roasting chickens and turkeys are also available.

-See us at the Reid's Dairy Parking Lot in Belleville this year, at Maple Dale Cheese Factory and at The Country Butcher at Foxboro.
-We don't sell directly from the farm.
+See us at the Reid's Dairy Parking Lot in Belleville this year.

 Garlic Scapes are the wild and curly shoots that spring from the tops of garlic plants.
 They're brilliantly green, can be thick or thin, curved or corkscrewed, and, depending on how they're cut, just long or very long.
 They've got a mild garlic fragrance and a mellow garlic flavor.
 Smell the cut end or snap one and the scent will be a cross between garlic and summer grass.
 It's got a freshness that garlic loses as it develops.